Contemporary East: Kaoru Watanabe / Yoon-Ji Lee

 Shoko Nagai piano, accordion

-Dan Lippel electric, acoustic, microtonal guitar
+Dan Lippel electric, acoustic guitar

 Bang Geul Han visual art